ndd21/PHYS281/docs/demo-io.md

 to be able to read and write data from and to a file.
 This is often referred to as I/O, standing for "Input/Output".

-Files can either contain plain [ascii text](https://en.wikipedia.org/wiki/ASCII), i.e., text that is readable if the file is opened with a standard text editor, or information that is in a binary format (generally this is not readable by standard editor unless the format is known).
+Files can either contain plain [ASCII text](https://en.wikipedia.org/wiki/ASCII), i.e., text that is readable if the file is opened with a standard text editor, or information that is in a binary format (generally this is not readable by standard editor unless the format is known).